genesiscommunitysuccess/docs/docs/03_server/07_consolidator/01_introduction.md

 - **read input table**
 - **read output table**

-To showcase them, the following simplified data models can be considered:
+To showcase each of these, we shall use simple examples based on the following simplified data models:

 **Trade**